Getting Started

 Add and refresh ontologies

-# Add a single ontology without exploring its imports
+# Add without following imports

 ontoenv add ./ontologies/site.ttl --no-imports

-# Refresh anything whose remote cache entry is stale
+# Refresh stale remote cache entries

 ontoenv update

-ontoenv update --all # force every ontology to re-download
+# Force every ontology to re-download

 Use ontoenv list ontologies or ontoenv dump to inspect what is currently cached.